yashikapatil27/MXNet-Vs.-TensorFlow-A-Comparative-Analysis-for-Intel-Image-Classification/README.md

 ```

 ## Data Preprocessing
 In order to make the data manageable, it is preprocessed in the following manner.
-Original Dataset - https://www.kaggle.com/datasets/puneet6060/intel-image-classification
+Original Dataset - [Kaggle Intel Image Classification Dataset](https://www.kaggle.com/puneet6060/intel-image-classification)
 1. **Reduce the dataset size** to make it manageable for training on standard hardware.
 2. **Organize images** into folders for training and testing, distributed across six classes: `buildings`, `forests`, `glaciers`, `mountains`, `seas`, and `streets`.
 3. **Store preprocessed data** in the `intel_Data` directory.